timojuez/hificon/README.md

 ### Free High Freedelity for Your Computer

 ## Features
-- Denon De Luxe: Control your Denon amp's power and master volume with your laptop
-- Hificon icon: Volume control tray icon
+- Hificon icon*: Master volume control tray icon
-- Mouse and keyboard volume key support
+- Mouse and keyboard volume key support*
-- Amplifier notifications screen overlay
+- Amplifier notifications screen overlay: no need to connect a display to your amp's HDMI out
-- Automatic amplifier discovery
+- Automatic amplifier discovery*
-- Automatic power control
+- Automatic power control*
 	- Switching the amplifier on when sound starts playing
 	- Switching the amplifier off when sound stops or computer shuts down/suspends
-- Hifi shell: Send custom commands to the amp and program your own hifi script
+- HiFiSh HiFi Shell: Send custom commands to the amp and program your own hifi script
 - Compatibility: Needs only the amp's telnet interface
 - Platform independent
 - Easily control your AVR – even far away from remote control distance

+*Currently only supports Denon/Marantz AVR compatible (tested with Denon X1400H)

 ## Requirements
-- Denon/Marantz AVR compatible, connected via LAN/Wifi (tested with Denon X1400H)
+- Amplifier connected via LAN/Wifi
 - Python 3 and Pip

 Optional: